Lech Wałęsa: Early life

+Lech (Note: His given name, Lech, was the name of the legendary founder of Poland.)
 Wałęsa was born in Popowo, Lipno county in the present-day Kuyavian-Pomeranian voivodeship, then under Nazi German occupation.
 His father, Bolesław Wałęsa (1909–1945), was a carpenter who was rounded up and interned in a forced labour camp at Młyniec (outpost of KL Stutthof) by the German occupying forces before Lech was born.
 (Note: The German airfield Danzig-Langfuhr in Wrzeszcz-Gdańsk was located on the site of the former villages Młyniec and Zaspa (now neighborhoods of Gdańsk) and was serviced by prisoners of KL Stutthof forming the Außenkommando KL Stutthof – Danzig-Langfuhr.
 The airfield was heavily bombed by the Allies in 1945, but remained in use until 1974 (pl).)
 Bolesław returned home after the war but died two months later from exhaustion and illness.
 Lech's mother, Feliksa Wałęsa (née Kamieńska; 1915–1976), has been credited with shaping her son's beliefs and tenacity.